All your answers in one place.

 What standardized tests do you require as part of the application process?

 The submission of standardized test results is optional for the 2020-2021 admissions season.
 The applicant will not be penalized if she is unable to take standardized testing or chooses not to submit the results.
 However, if the applicant chooses to submit her results, they will be used as one component of the applicant's file in a holistic review process.

 In what grades do you accept new students?

-For the 2013–2014 admissions season (applicant for 2014–2015 academic year), we are accepting applications for Kindergarten and Grades 5 through 11.
-Candidates interested in applying for Classes I, II, III, and IV please contact the Admissions Office before submitting an application.
+For the 2020–2021 Admissions season (applicants for 2021–2022 academic year), we are accepting applications for Kindergarten–Class X. Candidates interested in applying for Class XI should contact the Admissions office before submitting an application.